Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 #### Include direct dependency
-If you want to take dependency on a particular version of the library that is not present in the BOM,
+You can add a direct dependency of a particular version of the library to your project, that is not present in the BOM as follows:
-add the direct dependency to your project as follows.

 [//]: # ({x-version-update-start;com.azure:azure-ai-formrecognizer;current})
 ```xml